jadecobra/python_tdd_exercises/source/TypeError.rst

    .. code-block:: python
          import functions
-      E   ModuleNotFoundError: No module named 'functions'
+      E   ModuleNotFoundError: No module called 'functions'

 * Ah, a ``ModuleNotFoundError``, We have a lot of practice solving this error from :doc:`ModuleNotFoundError`.
-What if we create a file named ``functions.py`` and the terminal updates to show
+What if we create a file called ``functions.py`` and the terminal updates to show

   .. code-block:: python